survivejs/site/pages/blog/182-minima-interview.md

 ### The Platform™

 The second pain point was The Platform™.
-One of my goals with **minima** is to make the user experience as close as possible to the desktop apps.
+One of my goals with Minima is to make the user experience as close as possible to the desktop apps.
 Neither platform nor npm didn’t help much here.
 Packages I tried either over-abstracted, or hard to bind to, or doesn’t do what I need in the way I need.

 At some point, I stopped spending time on bindings and invested it in my solutions.
 At the time of writing, `quill` is the only UI related dependency used in production.
 Everything else—primitives, dialogs, focus/selection management—all internal implementations.
 It took time, but I mostly satisfied with the result, and owning your UI is a pleasure for many reasons.